 Successfully represented Suncore Products LLC ("Suncore") in separate investigations by the National Advertising Division ("NAD") and the Children’s Advertising Review Unit of the Advertising Self-Regulatory Council seeking substantiation for Suncore's explicit nutritional content claims for its WhoNu?
 Cookies and inquiring whether Suncore's advertising included an unsubstantiated implied overall equivalency claim concerning the benchmark foods used to illustrate the nutritional content of WhoNu?
 Cookies.

-Advised international cruise line on privacy and cross-border consumer personal data transfer issues.
+Advised Norwegian Cruise Line on privacy and cross-border consumer personal data transfer issues.

 Represented footwear maker in defense of right of privacy/publicity claims by models whose images were used on packaging.